What is a facial

 - botulinum toxin (Botox) injections to temporarily paralyze facial muscles

 Recent studies have shown that deep brain stimulation may help treat Tourette’s syndrome.
 Deep brain stimulation is a surgical procedure that places electrodes in the brain.
-Electrodes are small, flat metal discs with wires attached.
-They send electrical impulses through the brain so brain cells can communicate with each other.
+The electrodes send electrical impulses through the brain to restore the brain circuitry to more normal patterns.

 This type of treatment can help relieve symptoms of Tourette’s syndrome.
 However, more research is needed to determine the best area of the brain to stimulate for improvement of Tourette’s syndrome symptoms.